kishorep26/student-enrollment-information-system/README.md

 Access the application at `http://localhost:3000`

-## Firebase Setup
+## Firebase Configuration

 ### Required Services

-1. **Authentication**: Enable Email/Password authentication
+1. **Authentication**: Enable Email/Password authentication method
-2. **Firestore Database**: Create three collections:
+2. **Firestore Database**: Create three collections with the following structure:

-   - Enrollment collection (for course enrollments)
+**Collections Structure:**
+- **Enrollment Collection**: Stores student course enrollments (course IDs as document names)
-   - Alerts collection (for course alerts)
+- **Alerts Collection**: Manages course notification preferences
-   - Summaries collection (for enrollment analytics)

-### Firestore Structure
+- **Summaries Collection**: Contains date-based enrollment counts for analytics visualization

 Each collection should contain documents with course IDs as document names.
-The enrollment and alerts collections start empty, while the summaries collection requires date fields with enrollment counts for visualization.
+The enrollment and alerts collections start empty, while the summaries collection requires date fields with enrollment counts for visualization purposes.

 ## Deployment

-The application is designed to be deployed on Vercel.
-Ensure all environment variables are configured in your Vercel project settings before deployment.
+The application is optimized for deployment on Vercel.
+Ensure all environment variables are properly configured in your Vercel project settings before deployment.

-## User Roles

-### Student Account
-- Access to course enrollment
-- Alert management
-- Personal dashboard

-### Administrator Account
-- Access to analytics dashboard
-- Enrollment data visualization
-- Course overview

-## License

-This project is private and proprietary.

-## Author

-Kishore Prashanth